Who you love

 This work is for you if: you've been out for years and still carry a low-level sense of unworthiness.
 You may not consciously believe your queerness is wrong anymore — but the feeling persists, showing up in how you pursue relationships, what you allow yourself to want, and the self-sabotaging patterns that keep reasserting themselves.

-Religious upbringing is one of the most powerful sources of this internalized material — precisely because the messaging arrived before you had any framework to question it.
+Internalized homophobia doesn't require you to consciously believe you're inferior.
+It lives in the gap between what you know intellectually and what you feel viscerally — a gap that RTS creates and widens.
+Religious upbringing is one of the most powerful sources of this internalized material, precisely because the messaging arrived before you had any framework to question it.
 The work is not about re-litigating your faith or demanding you arrive at any particular conclusion.
 It's about becoming conscious of what you absorbed and deciding, as an adult, what you actually believe about yourself.

 Grieving Faith, Family & Belonging